AzInnovationX/Misterios-Innova/README.md

 ## About the Game 🎮

-**Floodead** is a browser-based horror survival game built using **Three.js**, a 3D graphics library that runs directly in the browser via WebGL.
-The game simulates a haunting flood scenario enhanced by dynamic water effects, fog, eerie lighting, and real-time monster AI.
-Built with JavaScript and shaders, this experience offers tension, atmosphere, and exploration — all in the browser.
+**Floodead** is a browser-based horror survival game developed as a project for my Game Development class during my third year as a Computer Science student.
+Built using Three.js, a 3D graphics library that runs directly in the browser via WebGL, the game simulates a haunting flood scenario enhanced by dynamic water effects, volumetric fog, eerie lighting, and real-time monster AI.
+Leveraging JavaScript and GLSL shaders, Floodead delivers a tense and atmospheric experience of survival and exploration — all within the browser.

 ---